pazdera/word_wrap/README.md

 [![Gem Version](https://badge.fury.io/rb/word_wrap.png)](http://badge.fury.io/rb/word_wrap)

-This gem is a extremely simple tool to word-wrap texts, which is the one an only thing it can do.
+This gem is a extremely simple tool to word-wrap texts, which is the one and only thing it can do.
 It comes with a script called `ww` that you can use in the command line.
 And of course, you can get the functionality from within Ruby as well.